England–Germany football rivalry: Finals

+Borussia Dortmund beat Manchester United 1–0 both home and away in the semi-final of the 1996–97 UEFA Champions League which they won, United having been guilty of squandering numerous chances in both legs, especially the return leg at Old Trafford.
 In the 2015–16 UEFA Champions League, Bayern Munich defeated Arsenal 5–1 in the group stage.
 In the next year's competition they met again in the round of 16, where Bayern repeated the scoreline home and away for a 10–2 aggregate victory.
 On 1 October 2019, Bayern thrashed Tottenham Hotspur 7–2 win in a 2019–20 UEFA Champions League match.